Harish3000/RequeSTAR-Request-management-system/README.md

    npm install
    ```
 3. Configure the environment variables:
-   - Create a `.env` file and add your MongoDB connection string and any other necessary configurations.
+   - Create a `.env` file and add your MongoDB connection string and other necessary configurations.
 4. Start the server:
    ```bash
    npm run dev